- What is cancer?

 After finding out you have breast cancer, you may feel shocked, upset, anxious or confused.
 These are normal responses.
 Talk about your treatment options with your doctor, family and friends.
 Seek as much information as you need.
 It is up to you how involved you want to be in decisions about your treatment.

-Breast cancer is the most common cancer in Australian women (after non-melanoma skin cancer), affecting over 13,000 women each year.
+Breast cancer is the most common cancer in Australian women (after non-melanoma skin cancer), with 14,181 new cases diagnosed in 2010.
 Although rare, breast cancer can also affect men.
 Early breast cancer can be treated successfully and for most women breast cancer will not come back after treatment.

 How is breast cancer treated?

 The type of treatment you are offered will depend on your situation and the type of breast cancer you have.
 Although nearly all treatments have side-effects, most can be effectively managed.
 Ask your doctor what side effects to expect and how best to manage them.
 Breast conserving surgery removes the breast cancer and a small area of healthy tissue around it.
 This procedure can also be called a lumpectomy, wide local excision or complete local excision.
 Breast conserving surgery plus radiation therapy is as effective as mastectomy for most women diagnosed with early breast cancer.
 A mastectomy is the surgical removal of the whole breast affected by cancer.
 If you are considering breast reconstruction discuss this with your doctor before your surgery.

 In most cases breast surgery also involves the removal of one or more lymph nodes in the armpit, to test whether the breast cancer cells have spread.
 Radiation therapy uses X-rays to destroy cancer cells that may be left in your breast or breast tissue after surgery.
 You may experience some pain or discomfort after each treatment, although the treatment itself is painless.
 It is usually given over a five to six week period.
 Radiation therapy can also be used to reduce the size of the cancer and to relieve pain or other symptoms.